-The Dimensions of Health and Wellbeing and Health Status Development Understanding the concepts of 'Health and Wellbeing' and describe the 5 Dimensions of Health and Wellbeing Understanding the concepts of 'Human Development' and describe the 4 Dimensions of Development Discuss the Developmental Changes that occur during Youth Examining the Health Status of Australia as a nation.
+The Dimensions of Health and Wellbeing Health Status Understanding the 5 Dimensions of Health and Wellbeing and how they contribute to optimal health.
+Understanding the dynamic nature of health and the interrelationships between the dimensions of health and wellbeing.
+Examining the Health Status of Australia as a nation.
 Investigate differences in Health Status between population groups within Australia Investigate the differences in Health Status between Australian and countries around the world.
-Relationships and Risk-Taking Behaviours Sustainable Development Goals (SDG's) Analyse the qualities that contribute to positive relationships.
-Exploration of the concept of 'Sexual Health' and 'Safe Sex'.
-Examine the most common risk-taking behaviours of Australia's Youth.
-Evaluate programs and campaigns that have been implemented to reduce the impact of risk-taking behaviours within Australia Examining the SDG's with an emphasis on SDG 3 (Good Health and Wellbeing) Investigating the purpose of the SDG's and the organization responsible.
-Rationale and objectives of the SDG's Researching HIV and Malaria
+Risk-Taking Behaviours Sustainable Development Goals (SDG's)

+- Examine the most common risk-taking behaviours of Australia's Youth. - Evaluate programs and campaigns that have been implemented to reduce the impact of risk-taking behaviours within Australia - Examining the SDG's with an emphasis on SDG 3 (Good Health and Wellbeing) - Investigating the purpose of the SDG's and the organization responsible. - Rationale and objectives of the SDG's - Researching HIV and Malaria